zchee/neovim-wiki/Installing.md

 brew reinstall --HEAD neovim
 ```

 **Note**: If you encounter the error `CMAKE_USE_SYSTEM_CURL is ON but a curl is not found`, then you're missing the dependency for cURL that allows downloads over TLS.
-Refer back to your distro's section in [Linuxbrew Dependencies](https://github.com/Homebrew/linuxbrew#dependencies) to fix this.
+Refer to your operating system's section in [Linuxbrew Dependencies](https://github.com/Homebrew/linuxbrew#dependencies) to fix this.

 ### Ubuntu